Nosto/shopify-hydrogen-demo/README.md

-# Deemo Store for Shopify Hydrogen
+# Demo Store for Shopify Hydrogen